oracle-livelabs/database/kubernetes-for-oracledbas/create-sidb/create-sidb.md

 ## Task 1: Verify Access to the Oracle Container Registry

-## Task 2: Create an Secret for Container Registry Authentication
+## Task 2: Create a Secret for Container Registry Authentication

 ## Task 3: Create the SIDB Provision Manifest